JackoboLeChocobo/GB_GBC_Dumper/README.md

 All testing of the communicator program has been done on Linux.
 It is not known whether it would even compile on other systems, but there's a good chance of it working on other Unices (such as FreeBSD).

-#How to Connect the Arduino Board to the N64 Controller
+## How to Connect the Arduino Board to the N64 Controller

 TODO

-#Arduino Board Compatibility
+## Arduino Board Compatibility

 TODO

-#Credits/Thanks
+## Credits/Thanks

 - [Andrew Clark (FL4SHK)](https://github.com/fl4shk/arduinogbdump)
 - [brownan](https://github.com/brownan/Gamecube-N64-Controller)